That dollar amount reflects a 68.3% increase from $1.97 billion 5 years earlier in 2019.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Kyrgyzstan has highly positive net exports in the international trade of cotton, precious-metal and copper ores or concentrates.
-In turn, these cashflows indicate Kyrgyzstan’s strong competitive advantages under the cotton and ores, slag and ash product categories.
+Kyrgyzstan has highly positive net exports in the international trade of gold.
+In turn, these cashflows indicate Kyrgyzstan’s strong competitive advantages under the gems and precious metals product category.

 Products Causing Kyrgyzstan’s Worst Trade Deficits